maga-net/project-chronos/README.md

 '---------------------------------------------------------------------------------------'
 ```

--   **`BlockchainConnector`**: A reusable class that manages the connection to a specific blockchain's RPC endpoint using `web3.py`.
-It provides a `Web3` instance and a helper to get contract objects.
+-   **`BlockchainConnector`**: A reusable class that manages the connection to a blockchain's RPC endpoint using `web3.py`.
+It provides a `Web3` instance and helpers to get contract objects.

--   **`BridgeContractEventHandler`**: Responsible for scanning block ranges on the source chain, filtering for the specific `TokensLocked` event, and returning the decoded event data.
+-   **`BridgeContractEventHandler`**: Responsible for scanning block ranges on the source chain, filtering for the `TokensLocked` event, and returning the decoded event data.

--   **`TransactionValidator`**: Performs crucial security and business logic checks on the fetched event data.
-This includes preventing replay attacks by tracking transaction IDs and validating the transaction value against configured limits using an external `requests` call to a price oracle API (CoinGecko).
+-   **`TransactionValidator`**: Performs crucial security and business logic checks on fetched event data.
+This includes preventing replay attacks by tracking transaction IDs and validating the transaction value against configured limits using an external `requests` call to a price oracle API (e.g., CoinGecko).

 -   **`DestinationChainMinter`**: Simulates the final step.
 Once an event is validated, this class constructs, signs, and (in this simulation) logs the details of the transaction that would be sent to the destination chain to mint the wrapped assets.